charity338/Phase-3-DS-project/README.md

 The dataset consists of various features such as call minutes, customer service calls, charge amounts, and service plan details.
 The target variable is **churn**, which indicates whether a customer leaves the service.

 ## Models Used & Performance Comparison
-We tested multiple machine learning models to predict customer churn:
+I tested multiple machine learning models to predict customer churn:

 | Model              | Accuracy  | Precision (Churn) | Recall (Churn) | F1-score (Churn) |
 |--------------------|----------|------------------|---------------|----------------|